Karmotrine/javaCoffeeMachineProject/README.md

 # JavaCoffeeMachineTut
- Just a smol project making a coffee machine written in Java.
-I'm new to programming so... ;)
+A coffee machine program written in Java.